firavoyage/blogging/readme.md

 most people are other people
 - smaller teams are better
-faster decisions, fewer meetings, more fun no room for mediocre people (can pay more, too!) large-scale engineering projects are more soluble in iq than they appear many tech companies are 2-10x overstaffed
+faster decisions, fewer meetings, more fun large-scale engineering projects are more soluble in iq than they appear many tech companies are 2-10x overstaffed
 - where do you get your dopamine? the answer is predictive of your behavior better to get your dopamine from improving your ideas than from having them validated it's ok to get yours from "making things happen"
-- to make a product
-you wont provide a "better" product,but a "different" one. you only provide some of the features but satisfy user's need well. if the new product failed the market,stop adding new features.you should reposition your product and consider what special values it can provide. in the whole process of its design and promotion,emphasize its special position.
-- ruanyf "road ahead>decade"
+- ruanyf "road ahead > decade"
-dont imagine things that happens naturally or think others will make them. even if you are the smallest person or an amateur,as long as you try,it does make a difference.
+dont imagine things go in a natural way or think others will make them happen. even if you are the smallest person or an amateur,as long as you try,it does make a difference.
 - paulg "h&p"
-currently,we believe that having a job is normal,but actually it's an unreliable illusion of the history. in the so-called industrial countries nowadays,just two or three generations before,most people live on farming. if many people change their way of living in the future,it may be surprising,but if all these changes wont happen,it may be more surprising.
+currently,we believe that having a job is normal,but actually it's an unreliable illusion of the history. in the so called industrial countries nowadays,just two or three generations before,most people live on farming. if many people change their way of living in the future,it may be surprising,but if all these wont happen,it may be even more surprising.
-- about reading
-all the research says reading a book is good for you. it reduces stress,promotes comprehension,relieves depression,helps you sleep and may contribute to preventing alzheimer's. the act of physically turning a page creates a momentary pause for understanding to sink in.
+- reading is active while watching tv is passive all the research says reading a book is good for you. it reduces stress,promotes comprehension,relieves depression,helps you sleep and may contribute to preventing alzheimer's. the act of physically turning a page creates a momentary pause for understanding to sink in.